grafana/tempo/docs/design-proposals/2022-04 TraceQL Concepts.md

 **Examples**

-Find traces where the difference of the duration of a set of parent/child spans exceeds 500ms.
+Find traces where the difference of the duration of a set of parent/child spans exceeds 500ms:
 `{ parent.duration - duration > 500ms }`

 Find traces with "success" http status codes:
 `{ http.status >= 200 && http.status < 300 }`

 Note that the second expression requires both conditions to be true on the same span.
 The entire expression inside of `{}` must be evaluated as true on a single span for it to be included in the resultset.

 ## Combining Spansets

 Logical operators combine sets of spans.
 For example, if we wanted to find a trace that went through two specific regions:
 `{ region = "eu-west-0" } && { region = "eu-west-1" } `

-Note the difference between the above and the following.
+Note the difference between the above and the following:
 `{ region = "eu-west-0"  && region = "eu-west-1" } `

 The second expression will return no traces because it's impossible for both conditions to be simultaneously true on the same span.